Adaptive variational Bayes: Optimality, computation and applications: Application: Adaptive variational deep learning

-for $f\in\cF^{d},$ where $\sp_{\N(0,1)}$ stands for the density function of the standard normal distribution.
+where $g_{\N(0,1)}$ stands for the density function of the standard Gaussian distribution.
 Here, we assume that the variance of the output distribution is fixed to be 1 for technical simplicity, however, we can easily extend this to an unknown variance case.
-We denote by $\P_f^{(n)}$ the distribution that has the density function $\sq_n(f, \cdot)$.
-Assuming that $\Y^{(n)}\sim\P_{f^\star}^{(n)}$ for some \textit{true regression function} $f^\star\in\cF^d$, our aim is to accurately estimate $f^\star$ in terms of the empirical $\scL^2$ distance which is defined as
+We denote by $\P_f^{(n)}$ the distribution that has the density function $\sp_n(f, \cdot)$.
+Assuming that $\Y^{(n)}\sim\P_{f^\star}^{(n)}$ for some \textit{true regression function} $f^\star\in\cF^d$, our aim is to accurately estimate $f^\star$ in terms of the empirical $\scL^2$ distance defined as